gianpiero87/More-Beautiful-Stuff/README.md

 ![INGV DEMs](INGV DEMs.jpg)

 ## 2) Examining the data

 We, then, decided to create two kinds of visual maps, in order to check data validity and whether or not it was possible to go through our initial reasearch questions.
-The results were promising because, even with a 10-m resolution, it was still possible to look at detailed features of the landscape
+The results were promising because, even with a 10-m resolution, it was still possible to look at detailed features of the landscape.

 ![Mosaic DTM](Mosaic DTM.jpg) ![Slope DTM](Slope DTM.jpg)